This page is for lodging material that can be accessed easily by the MYA’s Official Measurers.

 CLASS MEASUREMENT – CLASS MEASURER

-Generic Measurer Study Material – contains information that is relevant to all classes and provides the basic building blocks for all class measurement.
+Generic Measurer Study Material – provides the basic building blocks and information for measurers of all classes.

-Class Specific Study Material – one document for each class provides information that is particular to the relevant classes.
+Class Specific Study Material – provides information that is essential to measurers of that specific class.

-The 6 Metre Class rules no longer require measurement of equipment (except for sails) to be carried out by an Official Measurer.
+The 36” and 6 Metre Class rules no longer require measurement of equipment (except for sails of 6 Metre class) to be carried out by an Official Measurer (Sail Measurer).
 It is sufficient to be appointed by the MYA alone.

 WEIGHING EQUIPMENT – CALIBRATION